kilpkonn/msc-thesis/main.typ

 A solution collection has a solution for each of the problems in a corresponding problem collection.

 The intuition for the tool is following:
-1. Given a problem we create set of possible subproblem collections out of which we need to solve one as show in @agsy_transformation_branches.
+1. Given a problem we create set of possible subproblem collections out of which we need to solve _at least one_ as show in @agsy_transformation_branches.
-2. We attempt to solve all the subproblem collections by recursively solving all the problems in collection
+2. We attempt to solve _all_ the subproblem collections by recursively solving all the problems in collection
-3. If we manage to solve all the problems in collection we use it as a possible solution, otherwise we discard it as a dead end.
+3. If we manage to solve _all_ the problems in collection we use it as a possible solution, otherwise we discard it as a dead end.

 The algorithm itself is based around depth first search (DFS) and consists of two subfunctions.
 Function `search: Problem -> Maybe [Solution]` is the main entry point that attempts to find a set of solutions for a problem.